-The potential conversion of employees share options is anti-dilutive as the exercise price is higher than the average market price of the Company's ordinary shares.
+In the previous financial year, the potential conversion of employees share options is anti-dilutive as the exercise price is higher than the average market price of the Company's ordinary shares.
 Accordingly, the exercise of employee share options has been ignored in the calculation of dilutive earnings per share.

-Gr oup
+G roup

-2022 2021
+2023 2022

-Diluted loss per share (sen) (2.75) (0.71)
+Diluted loss per share (sen) (1.05) (2.75)